This is a 3 axis or a 5 axis CNC machine! You might have heard someone saying this. Ever wondered what is meant by 3, 4, or a 5 axis CNC machine?

 - Cutting sharp edges

 The process involved in 4-axis milling is similar to the one involved in 3-axis machining, where a cutting tool removes material from a piece to construct the needed shape and profile.
+4-axis machining is an economically viable process of machining components, which is theoretically possible on a 3-axis machine.

 However, with 4-axes machining, milling is performed on an additional axis besides the 3-axis of rotation.
+A 4-axis CNC machine works on the X, Y, and Z axes, alongside yet another axis of rotation around the X-axis, referred to as the A-axis.

 Applications of 4 axis CNC machine